Hentioe/dotfiles/README.md

 # dotfiles

-The configuration files of the software I have used are mainly Linux.
+My configuration file, mainly used for Linux systems.

 _Note: I am currently using NixOS as the main system, so many configurations may not have separate files._

-List:
+## List

 - Alacritty
   - [`~/.config/alacritty/alacritty.yml`](https://github.com/Hentioe/dotfiles/blob/master/alacritty/alacritty.yml)